5 Stages of the Sales Funnel (With Examples & Strategies)

 Sales Funnel vs. Marketing Funnel

 Historically, companies have thought the difference between marketing and sales funnels is based on where a potential customer is in their journey.
-The two funnels were stacked on top of each other: the marketing funnel on top, the sale funnel right below.
+The two funnels were stacked on top of each other: the marketing funnel on top, the sales funnel right below.

 The marketing funnel would appeal to a broad range of potential customers and build brand awareness.
 The goal would be to give these audiences a positive impression of your product or service, through things like ads, email newsletters, promotions, social media, and so on.

-Once customers got to the bottom of the marketing funnel—i.e. they knew your brand/product/service and considered themselves potentially aligned with it—they would enter the sales funnel.
+Once customers got to the bottom of the marketing funnel—i.e., they knew your brand/product/service and considered themselves potentially aligned with it—they would enter the sales funnel.
 At this stage, your marketing team would hand the customer off to your salespeople, who would then use a well-orchestrated pitch to guide them toward a sale based on where they were in their journey.
 The two teams rarely worked together.

 Today’s marketers and salespeople favor a more holistic approach.
 Instead of operating in silos, the sales and marketing teams often collaborate, using stellar marketing to turn awareness into qualified leads.
+Research shows businesses with documented sales funnels generate 2.3x more ROI than those without.

 • Marketing-qualified leads (MQLs) are potential customers who have interacted with your brand in some capacity.
 They may have seen video ad campaigns, social media posts, offline ads, or any other marketing messages that resonated with them enough to convince them to learn more about your brand.
 While MQLs aren’t in your sales funnel yet, they represent real potential customers who fit your profile and deserve more attention.
 With the right messaging, your sales team can interact with MQLs to move them further down the sales funnel.